 The sender of these emails does not have access to our user lists, and is not targeting Evernote users specifically or exclusively.
-Evernote is one of many of the companies the sender is impersonating, and we’ve seen nearly identical messages with only the Evernote name exchanged for that of a different company.
+Evernote is one of many companies the sender is impersonating, and we've seen nearly identical messages with only the Evernote name exchanged for that of a different company.

 - canadian pharmacy